microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/alibaba/alibaba_terraform/_index.md

 description: >
 ---

-## Deploy CSK cluster and connect it to Azure Arc using Terraform
+## Deploy Alibaba Container Service for Kubernetes cluster and connect it to Azure Arc using Terraform

 The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an Alibaba Cloud [Container Service for Kubernetes](https://www.alibabacloud.com/product/kubernetes) and connect it as an Azure Arc cluster resource.